koskath/arete2/course_content/ML/md_files/Lecture14/lecture_14_slide_38_summary-12.md

 # Slide 38 of Lecture 14 contains information about the Summary (1/2).

-• Federated Learning (FL) is a method to train AI models collaboratively on decentralised data without the need to share confidential user data.
-• FL works by each party downloading a model, training it on their private data, encrypting model updates, and sending them to a server for aggregation into a centralised model, which is then sent back for further iterative training.
-• Transfer Learning (TL) involves fine-tuning a model pre-trained on one task for a new, related task, offering time and cost savings.
-• Strategies: 1.
-Transductive TL (transferring knowledge between related domains with little or no labelled target data), 2. inductive TL (source and target domains are the same, but tasks differ), and 3. unsupervised TL (applying when source and target domains are unlabelled).
+Federated Learning enables collaborative training on decentralized data by letting each party download a shared model, improve it locally, encrypt the updates, and send them back for server-side aggregation before the next iteration—resulting in better models without exposing confidential user information.
+Transfer Learning complements this by fine-tuning a pre-trained model for related tasks to save time and cost, whether through transductive setups with minimal labeled target data, inductive scenarios where the domain remains the same but tasks differ, or unsupervised cases where both domains lack labels.